 Watch an animated map of the results from the Rosemary beetle survey (links to YouTube)

-Rosemary beetle and its damage are fairly easy to spot;
+Rosemary beetle is fairly easy to spot;

 Pesticides for gardeners (Adobe Acrobat pdf document outlining pesticides available to gardeners)

 During mid-summer rosemary beetle can be present on host plants as adult beetles that usually do little or no feeding.
 In late summer they commence feeding, mating and laying eggs.
 These hatch after about ten days and both adults and larvae will feed on the foliage throughout autumn to spring during periods of mild weather.